-The Corporation was able to obtain a \$10,000 contribution in 2016 from a related party to cover the current year's expenditures.
-However, in recent years, the Organization has operated with expenditures in excess of revenues.
+The Corporation was able to obtain a \$5,000 contribution in 2017 from a related party to cover the prior year's expenditures.
+The Corporation did not generate any revenue in 2018.
+In recent years, the Organization has operated with expenditures in excess of revenues.
 If the Corporation fails to generate revenue in the future in part by the support of related parties, it will either need to curtail operations and/or seek additional sources of cash flow, the outcome of which is currently uncertain.